Varnan/faceauth/README.md

 # The Task

-Implement a Facebook app with the following features, which should take no longer than 5 hours in total.
-Please look to complete this at your earliest convenience and don't worry if there is still things to finish after the time, just send us what you have done.
-Details for the task are below:
+Implement a Facebook app with the following features :

 * Please use Python / Django.
 Make sure to implement a clean, well-structured and high-performance database scheme;
 * The user should connect/login with Facebook (logout accordingly) (Note: Plugins can be used);